epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

   :scale: 50 %
   :alt: WinSCP file upload

-7. Switch to a browser, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, using Account = 9nshgh9hk4z and Partition = 9nshgh9hk4z-cpu
+7. Switch to a browser, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, use the project ID that corresponds to the user whose data is being worked on

 8. Copy (not move) the data from your ``triage/<yourusername>/upload`` folder to the user’s project ``data`` subfolder: